mlaanderson/database-js-xlsx/README.md

 Tables are emulated by using a defined address `Sheet1$A1:C52`, or just a sheet name `Sheet1`.
 The first row must be the column headings.

 xlsx-populate works with an in-memory copy of the spreadsheet, so the underlying spreadsheet can be changed after it is loaded by database-js-xlsx.
-When the connection is closed, the in-memory copy is written back to disk and any changes outside of the database-js-xlsx will be written.
+When the connection is closed, the in-memory copy is written back to disk and any changes outside of the database-js-xlsx will be overwritten.

 xlsx-populate works cross platform.
 This means that database-js-xlsx also works cross platform, unlike the database-js-adodb driver which is Windows only.